 D E V I C E

 The second thing I found curious upon entry was the O Device.
-The staff member manning the Devices couldn’t show us how to download the MONA app onto our phones after our unsuccessful attempts.
-(OH!!!!)
+The MONA staff member manning the Devices stand couldn’t download the MONA app onto our phones following our unsuccessful attempts (OH!!!!).
 So, we took the O Devices and headphones that MONA provides.

-The O Device broadens your experience by allowing you to view each display accompanied by commentaries, articles, music, and images and without any physical signage.
-It detects where you are and the artworks in your vicinity, so that when you move around, the art information at hand adapts and accompanies you.
+In short, the O Device broadens your experience by allowing you to view each creative display accompanied by commentaries, articles, music, and images, without any physical signage.
+It does this by detecting where you are and the works in your vicinity, so that when you move around, the information on hand adapts.

-I liked the effect of not having signs to visually detract from the aesthetics of the artwork and interior design, but the lanyard and device were a bit cumbersome when e.g. going to the loo, taking off my jacket etc. (OH!!!!)
+Although I liked the effect of not having signs to visually detract from the aesthetics of the artworks and interior design, the lanyard and device were cumbersome when, for example, going to the loo, taking off my jacket etc. (OH!!!!)

-Besides, working out how to navigate through the O Device commentaries, articles etc. pre-occupied us.
-The articles, which were crazily pro or savagely (sometimes profanely) con the works (OH!!!!), were also a distraction.
+Furthermore, it was a preoccupying task trying to work out how to navigate through the O Device commentaries and articles, which were crazily pro or savagely con (sometimes profanely) the works (OH!!!!).

-We found that we couldn’t get into listening to the music that went with the displays and reading all the extracts about the artworks.
-The reason for this was that there just wasn’t enough time to stand still that long due to MONA’S size and plethora of contents.
-(OH!!!!)
-You would need more than a day trip to explore MONA this comprehensively.
+Also, we couldn’t fully appreciate a work’s accompanying music while reading all the extracts about the display.
+The reason for this was that there just wasn’t enough time to stand at one piece for that long due to MONA’S size, plethora of contents (OH!!!!) and ferry return appointment time.
+You’d need more than a day trip to explore MONA that comprehensively.

-The third thing that grabbed my attention was that you could take the circular glass lift down to the bowels of MONA or the stairs that spiralled down around it.
+Thirdly, the thing that grabbed my attention upon entering was that you could take the circular glass lift down to the bowels of MONA or the stairs that spiralled down around it.